 In her first novel, Stay With Me, Lella, a less than conventional choice made early in a conventional marriage tests a couple's notions of love and loyalty in a tale of sex, betrayal and family politics.
 Kirkus called At the Copa, a funny, finely wrought collection of short stories that stirs up the emotional currents beneath seemingly placid lives of middle-aged characters in “the old age of youth.”
 Labozzetta received a Pushcart Prize for the collection, and was a finalist for the John Gardner Fiction Award in 2009.
 "Forecast for a Sunny Day," from that collection, won the Watchung Arts Center Award for Short Fiction in 2010.
 Her novel, Sometimes It Snows in America, and collection of linked short stories, Thieves Never Steal in the Rain, were Eric Hoffer Award Finalists.

 Labozzetta has taught Italian American Studies through literature at Smith College and the University of Massachusetts, and fiction writing at Kirtland Community College Controlled Burn.
 Seminar for Writers.
 She was guest editor for the special issue of the mdpi journal Religions, dedicated to Critics and Writers on Love, Loss, and the Supernatural.
-She lives in Northampton, Massachusetts.
+She lives in Northampton and Eastham, Massachusetts.